streamlit/streamlit/site/content/docs/remote-operation.md

     externalIP: EXTERNAL_IP
 ```

-_NOTE: You may have to create this file if it doesn't exist yet._
+_NOTE: You may have to create the ~/.streamlit directory if it doesn't exist yet._

 Finally, to make sure everything worked, run the Streamlit cheat sheet and try
 to access it in your local browser: